Consumables and container allowance

 - Which shall comply with BS 3221:Part 6:1987 or;

-- Provision for supply of a 1ml, 5ml or 10ml plastic oral syringe measure with every oral liquid medicine;
+- Provision for supply of a 1ml, 5ml or 10ml plastic oral syringe measure with every oral liquid medicine, except where the manufacturer’s pack includes one;

 - Which must be clearly labelled ‘oral’ and/or ‘enteral’ in a large font size, comply with appropriate British or European Standards (BS 3221:Part 7:1995 or an equivalent European Standard for the 5ml syringe) and be wrapped together with a bottle adaptor and instructions